smutch/meraxes/README.md

 Optional
 --------

-* A NVIDIA GPU and [CUDA](https://developer.nvidia.com/cuda-zone) to accelerate the reionisation calcuation
+* A NVIDIA GPU and [CUDA](https://developer.nvidia.com/cuda-zone) to accelerate the reionisation calculation

 Attribution